+When the female is ripe (fat) with eggs and ready to spawn, the male wraps himself around the female under the “bubble raft”.
 The eggs begin to escape the female’s vent and are simultaneously fertilized by the male as the two remain embraced and barrel roll under the nest.
-The eggs float up naturally, also unusual for Labyrinth Fish eggs.
-Several of the eggs will begin to sink the male will release the female who will remain motionless, while the male carefully gathers the eggs in his mouth and blows them into the bubble nest above them.
-He then wraps himself around her again and resumes the process over and over until several hundred to almost 500 eggs in some cases are laid.
+The eggs float up naturally, which is unusual for Labyrinth Fish eggs as with most species the eggs sink and the male catches them in his mouth and blows them into the bubble nest.
+If some of the eggs begin to sink the male will release the female, who will remain motionless, and the male carefully gathers the eggs in his mouth and blows them into the bubble nest above them.
+He then wraps himself around her again and resumes the process over and over until several hundred eggs are laid.

 When the clutch of eggs is completely laid, the male blows more bubbles to make a second layer under the eggs, sealing them in.
 This may be repeated time and again for the next 48 hours by the male.

-The Purpose of the Bubble Nest or Raft
+The Purpose of the Bubble Nest

+- After a Week of Infusoria, Switch to Microworms: You will need to buy a starter culture from your local fish store or online supplier.
+These excellent little worms can be fed instead of, or as well as, newly hatched brine shrimp.
+The microworms feed on the surface of cereal-based foods such as oatmeal.
+To make a culture medium, simply cook up a little oatmeal in the usual way – use only water, and it should be the plain kind, no flavor or sugar – then allow it to cool.
 Place a layer about 1/3 of an inch deep on the bottom of a very clean plastic tub type container.
 Put the culture you just purchased on top of the oatmeal in the middle of the container.
 Place the top on the plastic tub container with some air holes in the center of the top, and place the tub in a warm place.
-In a few days, remove the top of the container carefully, you will see the tiny worms climbing the sides of the container, simply wipe the sides with a clean latex glove and put a small amount in the water with the fish, repeat 4 or 5 times a day.
-After about a week makes a new container of oatmeal, take a spoonful of the old oatmeal with the worms, put it in the middle of the new and you have a new batch.
+In a few days, remove the top of the container carefully, you will see the tiny worms climbing the sides of the container.
+Simply wipe the sides with a clean plastic utensil and put a small amount in the water near the fish, repeat 4 or 5 times a day.
+After about a week, make a new container of oatmeal, take a spoonful of the old oatmeal with the worms, put it in the middle of the new and you have a new batch.

-- One Last Note: Although the building of the bubble nest and care of the young is normally the work of the male, females Paradise Fish have been seen to do both.
+- One Last Note: Although the building of the bubble nest and care of the young is normally the work of the male, female Paradise Fish have been seen to do both.
 Presumably, should a male be killed after the eggs are laid, a female can take over his work.
 That, however, cannot be the whole story.
 In aquariums, it has been observed, females ready to lay eggs but having no male present will build a bubble nest and lay their eggs, unfertilized.

-It has even been known for such a female to be helped by another female, In one instance an aquarium keeper kept a male and female apart, by sliding a sheet of glass between them.
+It has even been known for such a female to be helped by another female.
+In one instance an aquarium keeper kept a male and female apart, by sliding a sheet of glass between them.
 The male started to build a bubble nest on one side of the glass and the female started one on the other side.
 When the aquarist noticed this, and before he could move the glass, the female had laid her eggs under the bubble nest on her side of the glass and was trying to keep the male, who was still on the other side of the glass away from her eggs.